モロッコ

 • Breakfast

-These ruins were constructed in the 3rd century BCE and are registered as a UNESCO World Heritage Site.
-They are very well preserved and offer a place to feel the sense of history.
+This site was built in the 3rd century BC and is registered as a UNESCO World Heritage site.
+It is very well preserved and offers a sense of historical atmosphere.
 [English Guide]

 • Attachment Image from Itinerary Row: 55747 Image from PlaceId: ChIJ9SpZan1ooA0RYj4vMXsxv4k Image from PlaceId: ChIJ9SpZan1ooA0RYj4vMXsxv4k Image from PlaceId: ChIJ9SpZan1ooA0RYj4vMXsxv4k Image from PlaceId: ChIJ9SpZan1ooA0RYj4vMXsxv4k Image from PlaceId: ChIJ9SpZan1ooA0RYj4vMXsxv4k